About Adriatic Islands

 Brac is one of the largest of the Adriatic islands but tends to be quieter than its more popular neighbours.
 Its real draw, though, is the stunning Zlatni Rat (Golden Horn Beach) on the south coast.

-Hvar is one of the most popular islands of Southern Dalmatia, offering beautiful scenery and historical sights including castles & fortified churches perched on the edge of the Adriatic.
+Hvar is one of the most popular islands in southern Dalmatia, offering beautiful scenery and historical sights including castles & fortified churches.

-There is a legend that Korčula was founded by the Trojans (c.1150 BC) but more likely the Greeks colonized the island, calling it Korkyra Melaina (Black Corfu) because of its dark forests.
+There is a legend that Korčula was founded by the Trojans (c.1150 BC) but more likely the Greeks colonised the island, calling it Korkyra Melaina (Black Corfu) because of its dark forests.

-Krk is known as the "Golden Island", its scenery is a gorgeous combination of rocky and dramatic in the north with lush, green shores in the south.
-In the centre are ancient villages and vineyards.
+Krk is known as the "Golden Island", its scenery is a gorgeous combination of rocky and dramatic in the north contrasting with lush, green shores in the south.
+In its centre are ancient villages and v ...

-Lopud island is very close to Dubrovnik; its beauty & uniqueness is breathtaking with over 1km of marvellous sandy beaches and no cars are allowed on the island, making it a natural paradise.
+Lopud island is very close to Dubrovnik; its beauty & uniqueness is breathtaking with over 1km of marvellous sandy beaches.
+What's more, no cars are allowed on the island, making it a natural para ...

-Pag islands offers a very different landscape - at first glance, it is rocky & bare resembling the surface of the moon but elsewhere there are olive groves, lush pine woods & beaches.
+At first glance Pag island is rocky & bare resembling a lunar landscape but elsewhere there are olive groves, lush pine woods & beaches.

 Rab is the smallest of Kvarner's main islands but is a popular place for visitors, attracted by its lush vegetation and fine beaches.